 Paying more is therefore not just a nice thing to do, but a commonsense imperative if you want to retain and recruit people.
 Employees who earn less each month will be hard to motivate to perform better even with non-monetary incentives – at least over a longer period of time.

-Yet, instead of simply spending more everywhere according to the watering can principle, you should take a fundamental look and see whether your payment strategies are still in line with the times.
+So, instead of simply spending more everywhere according to the watering can principle, you should take a fundamental look and see whether your payment strategies are still in line with the times.
 Because the “right” pay for your company today is no longer the most cost-effective accepted job offer.

 Consider Six Compensation Principles